ansible/ansible-risk-insight/docs/customize_rules.md

 [required]
 - `rule_id` is a unique identifier among rules
 - `description` explains what the rule checks for.
-- `enabled` determines whther the rule is used or not.
+- `enabled` determines whether the rule is used or not.

 [optional]
 - `tags` specifies one or more tags for including or excluding the rule.